2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 Louisiana Quarter Value

 The 2002 Louisiana Quarter commemorates Thomas Jefferson’s 1803 Louisiana Purchase, which doubled the nation’s size and paved the way for thirteen future states.
-Its design combines a brown pelican, a jazz trumpet, and the Purchase territory outline to link territorial expansion with Louisiana’s enduring cultural legacy.
+Its design combines the brown pelican, a jazz trumpet, and the Purchase territory outline to link territorial expansion with Louisiana’s cultural legacy.

-Industry grading standards reveal distinct characteristics between mint facilities.
-Philadelphia strikes typically display cleaner background fields, while Denver examples occasionally show slight graining across open surfaces, affecting eye appeal at premium grades.
+Collectors who study this issue closely observe distinct strike characteristics between the two mint facilities.
+Philadelphia strikes typically display cleaner background fields, while Denver examples occasionally show slight graining across open surfaces—a subtle quality difference that becomes significant at premium grades.

-Market valuations reflect this quality disparity significantly.
-To date, professional grading services have certified just 44 MS69 specimens from Philadelphia, typically valued around $275, with auction records reaching $495.
-Denver coins achieving MS68 commanded $225 at an August 2021 auction, demonstrating collector willingness to pay substantial premiums for technically superior preservation.
+Professional grading services have certified just 44 MS69 specimens from Philadelphia, with those examples typically valued around $275 and auction records reaching $495.
+Denver coins achieving MS68 commanded $225 at an August 2021 auction.

 2002-S Louisiana Silver Quarter Price/Grade Chart